 Feeling nauseous after eating?
 Take a short, gentle walk, D'Adamo recommends.

 Physical activity increases peristalsis, which is the movement of intestinal muscles that helps with digestion, he says.
-And there are likely calming benefits to being out in the fresh air, too.
+There are likely calming benefits to being out in the fresh air, too.

 Lying down after eating can also stymie the digestive process and contribute to nausea, D'Adamo says.
 This can be a common problem after dinner, especially if you eat your final meal too close to bedtime.

 If you tend to watch TV after dinner, avoid sprawling out on the couch.
-And try to keep a few hours between dinner and tucking in, which can also decrease the risk of acid reflux that can contribute to nausea.
+And try to separate dinner and bedtime by a few hours to decrease your risk for acid reflux that can contribute to nausea.

 Feel yourself shoveling bite after bite?
 Eating too fast could land you with an upset stomach.